muellners/research/src/content/indepth-overview-of-blockchain.md

 - Transaction - smallest building block of a blockchain system (records, information, etc.) that serves as the purpose of blockchain.
 One node may contain one or more transactions.

-- Block - a data structure used for keeping a set of transactions which is distributed to all nodes in the network.
+- Block - a data structure used for keeping a set of transactions,and is distributed to all nodes in the network.
 Contains other variables, properties and metadata such as nonce, difficulty, lastHash etc.

 - Chain - a sequence of blocks in a specific order.
 Logically, this is similar to linked lists and are implemented as such.

 - Miners - specific nodes which perform the block verification process before adding anything to the blockchain structure.
 Miners get some incentive for verifying (mining) these blocks.
 Here, mining a block is synonymous to verifying a transaction and adding a new block to the blockchain.

 - Consensus protocol - a set of rules and arrangements to carry out blockchain operations.
 If the consensus protocol fails, then the chain is deemed to be invalid and this signifies breach or manipulation of data.

 Figure below illustrates a simplified view of the blockchain structure.
 All the blocks are connected in a linked list structure and each each block will store a reference to the previous block.